 What starts with alcohol abuse treatment reaches far beyond the initial rehabilitation period.
 Recovery is an important, lifelong process that one must work for long after treatment ends.
 Educating yourself about the process of recovery from alcohol abuse is an important first step towards achieving sobriety, or in helping a loved one in need.
-Call 1-888-744-0069 today to discuss treatment options.
+Call for free at today to discuss treatment options.

 About Alcohol Addiction

 The National Council on Alcoholism and Drug Dependence (NCADD) states that alcohol addiction grows out of an initial period of alcohol abuse.
-The individual abusing may initially be in control of their drinking behavior, and able to set limits on themselves for when and how much they consume.
+The individual abusing alcohol may initially be in control of their drinking behavior and able to set limits on themselves for when and how much they consume.